Benjamin Mendy

 After coming through Le Havre's youth academy, Mendy began his playing career with the club's reserve team in 2010, being promoted to the first team a year later.
 He remained with the club until 2013, when he joined Ligue 1 club Marseille.
 Mendy spent the next three seasons with Les Olympiens before leaving for Monaco, with whom he won the national championship in 2016–17.

-In the summer of 2017, Mendy moved to English club Manchester City on a then world-record transfer fee for a defender.
-He subsequently won the Premier League in his first season in England.
+In 2017, Mendy moved to English club Manchester City for a reported £52 million, then the world-record transfer fee for a defender.
+He won the Premier League in his first season in England.
+In 2021, Mendy was arrested on allegations of sexual offences and suspended by City.
+He was acquitted of all charges against him in two trials in 2023.
+He was released by Manchester City in June 2023 and returned to Ligue 1 with Lorient.
+In 2025, he briefly played for Zürich of the Swiss Super League before moving to Pogoń Szczecin in Poland later that year.

 Mendy made his senior debut for France in 2017 after previously being capped by France youth teams at under-16, under-17, under-18, under-19 and under-21 levels.
 He was chosen in France's squad for the 2018 World Cup, which they won.

 Club career

 Le Havre

 On 24 July 2011, Mendy signed his first professional contract, a three-year contract with Ligue 2 club Le Havre.
 Mendy made his professional debut on 9 August 2011 in the team's 2–1 Coupe de la Ligue second-round defeat to Amiens.